105 – King’s University College at Western University

-There is a range of additional entrance scholarships that take into account additional criteria, including volunteerism, social justice and financial need.
-These scholarships require an application, which is due by April 30, 2020.
+There is a range of additional entrance scholarships that consider additional criteria, including volunteerism, social justice and financial need.
+These scholarships require an application that is due by April 30, 2021.

 Double rooms are the standard accommodation for first-year students.
-Students with special considerations may submit a Single Room Request Form, which can be downloaded from the Online Residence Application website.
+If you have special considerations, you may submit a Single Room Request Form, which you can download from the Online Residence Application website.

-King’s is very pleased to have students from around the world living in residence.
+We are pleased to have students from around the world living in residence.
 Typically, 30% of our residents are international students.
-We are proud of our multicultural residence community and we encourage residents to embrace the opportunities for cross-cultural learning.
+We are proud of our multicultural residence community and encourage residents to embrace the opportunities for cross-cultural learning.

 Accessibility Services is committed to providing an accessible and barrier-free learning environment, with services geared toward a wide range of needs.
 Students using the services provided by Accessibility Services have disabilities that may include, but are not limited to: Vision, hearing and mobility impairments; learning disabilities; psychiatric disabilities; chronic illnesses; chronic pain; and attention deficit/hyperactivity disorders.

-New students are encouraged to contact Accessibility, Counselling and Student Development prior to their appointment with an Accessibility Counsellor.
+We encourage new students to contact Accessibility, Counselling and Student Development prior to their appointment with an Accessibility Counsellor.
 All information disclosed by students will be kept confidential.